quantrancse/nettruyen-downloader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+[Update] This tool is not working anymore.
+The raw requests to the image host have been blocked by the Cloudflare firewall.
+And I'm too lazy.

 [NetTruyen.com](http://www.nettruyen.com) is a popular manga website with a lightweight and clear front-end, however, each manga has a different image size which causes it difficult to read and uncomfortable to resize the whole browser.
 So I want to create a tool to download a manga for reading offline and also learn some new skills about GUI for Python.